In collaboration with B&W Quality Growers. Thank you for supporting the brands that support A Taste of Koko!

 EASY TEX-MEX BREAKFAST BOWL RECIPE STEP-BY-STEP

-1. In a skillet over medium heat, fry hash browns in cooking oil.
+1. In a large skillet over medium heat, fry hash browns in olive oil.
 Cook until brown and crispy.
 Layer on the bottom of a dish.

-TIP: For extra crispy hash browns, add extra oil and try not to touch the hash bowls as they’re cooking in the pan.
+TIP: For extra crispy hash browns, add extra oil and try not to touch the hash bowls as they’re cooking in the nonstick pan.
 You want to do just the one pan flip.
+Instead of hashbrows, you can do cubed sweet potatoes and roast them in the oven on a baking sheet.

 6. To assemble the bowls, add hash browns and then top with watercress.
 Then layer the cheesy eggs and add chorizo.